nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/integrating-cert-manager.md

 ```

 ### Deploy our application and HTTPRoute
-Now we can create our coffee Deployment and Service, and configure the routing rules.
-You can use the following manifest to create the Deployment and Service:
+Now we can create our coffee deployment and service, and configure the routing rules.
+You can use the following manifest to create the deployment and service:

 ```yaml
 apiVersion: apps/v1